matgrhn/honigautomat/readme.txt

 credit card / payment clearing; this leads to an monthly fee and a percentage disagio for each payment.
 #********************************************************************************#

+new feature in April 2024:
+It is now possible to send & receive SMS-messages.
+You can receive messages about sold items or empty system.
+You can send messages to change the threshold for this.
+You can send messages to load money onto the system and finally it can be used for paypal-payments (QR-code or your paypal-account should be visible for the client).
+How does it work?
+Deactivate the PIN of your simcard.
+I wasn't able to work with SMS using an IOT-Sim because my mobile phone provider doesn't deliver SMS from SIMs with international phone number (not start e.g. with 49 for germany).
+The automat sends a sms when automat is empty (threshold=0), 3 or less remaining (threshold=3) or for any sold item (threshold=99).
+You can send an SMS to your system e.g. threshold=0 when you want to change the behaviour until the system is restarted.
+Then the parameter which is set in the sketch is active again.

+!! don't use the powersupport from ardunino for the sim800L, it consumes too much power!!
+Use a separate LM2596 and set this to 3,6V to supply SIM800L (never more than 4,2V)!!

+It is now possible to pay with paypal.
+You have to avtivate "info via mail (html)" on paypal.com website to receive an email about any received payment.
+With your email provider you have to setup SMS-info towards your sim.
+Then the arduino will indentify how much money was send and loads it onto the system.
+The value is visible on the display.
+It is possible to mix cash with paypal if the client wants it.
+Preconfigered is any value to be loaded onto the system.
+Inform you clients that Paypal-Payments need up to 30 seconds.
+You can create a QR-Code with a specific amount of money using your paypal-app.
+During testing don't cancel your test sendings, because Paypal blocked my first account and was not willing to reactivate.
+All activities are on your own risk!
+Additional benefit: you can load money as well onto the system with sending an SMS containing the phrase "Sie haben x,00 EUR erhalten" in case of client is calling you because of whatever reason and you may want to give a free product or discount.
+Because of this feature you should keep the phone number of your system confidentual.

+###################################################################################

 any questions? pls contact me: mailto:honigautomat@gmx.de Bei Fragen helfe ich gern weiter: honigautomat@gmx.de